Grammys CEO addresses Louis C.K. and Dave Chappelle nominations

 “I can see if you had some kind of issue, you might go out to Hollywood and you might start connecting some lines and you could maybe adopt the delusion that Jews run show business.
 It’s not a crazy thing to think, but it’s a crazy thing to say out loud in a climate like this.”

-His comments attracted criticism on social media, with one Time Out New York‘s Adam Feldman tweeting that they “probably did more to normalise anti-Semitism than anything Kanye said.”
+His comments attracted criticism on social media, with Time Out New York‘s Adam Feldman tweeting that they “probably did more to normalise anti-Semitism than anything Kanye said.”